-At its core, FinOps is a cultural practice.
-It’s the way for teams to manage their cloud costs, where everyone takes ownership of their cloud usage supported by a central best-practices group.
-Cross-functional teams in Engineering, Finance, Product, etc work together to enable faster product delivery, while at the same time gaining more financial control and predictability.
+FinOps is a cultural practice at its core.
+It’s the way for teams to manage and optimize technology value, where everyone takes ownership of their cost and usage supported by a central best-practices group.
+Cross-functional teams in Engineering, Finance, Product, etc. work together to enable faster product delivery, while at the same time gaining more financial control and predictability, enabling stronger Executive decision making.

 FinOps is a portmanteau of “Finance” and “DevOps”, stressing the communications and collaboration between business and engineering teams.

-It is sometimes incorrectly referred to “Cloud Financial Operations” but that term is falling out of favor due to its ambiguity with the more traditional “Financial Operations” role that exists in Finance.
+FinOps is sometimes incorrectly referred to “Cloud Financial Operations”, but that term is falling out of favor due to its ambiguity with the more traditional “Financial Operations” role that exists in Finance.

-Regardless of the name, FinOps is the practice of bringing a financial accountability cultural change to the variable spend model of cloud, enabling distributed engineering and business teams to make trade-offs between speed, cost, and quality in their cloud architecture and investment decisions.
+Regardless of the name, FinOps is the practice of bringing a financial accountability cultural change to how technology value is measured across categories like Cloud, SaaS, PaaS, Licensing, Data Centers, Data Cloud Platforms, and more.
+It enables distributed engineering and business teams to make trade-offs between speed, cost, and quality in their architecture and investment decisions.

-If it seems that FinOps is about saving money, then think again.
-FinOps is about getting the most value out of cloud to drive efficient growth.
+If it seems that FinOps is about saving money, think again.
+FinOps is about getting the most value out of technology to drive efficient growth.

-Cloud spend can drive more revenue, signal customer base growth, enable more product and feature release velocity, or even help shut down a data center.
-FinOps is all about removing blockers; empowering engineering teams to deliver better features, apps, and migrations faster; and enabling a cross-functional conversation about where to invest and when.
+Strategic technology investments can drive more revenue, signal customer base growth, enable more product and feature release velocity, or even refine and streamline the entire IT estate.
+FinOps is all about removing blockers against these valuable initiatives; empowering engineering teams to deliver better features, apps, and migrations faster; and enabling a cross-functional conversation about where to invest and when into a variety of technologies.
 Sometimes a business will decide to tighten the belt; sometimes it’ll decide to invest more.
-But now teams know why they’re making those decisions.
+But now teams know which of their technology investments return the most value and can make better, confident decisions into the future.

-The FinOps Foundation offers a variety of ways to learn about the disciple depending on your familiarity and time commitment:
+The FinOps Foundation offers a variety of ways to learn about the discipline, depending on your familiarity and time commitment.
+Newer Practitioners find the most success with the following:

 While a central FinOps function may work to enable organizational change, FinOps is not done by a single person or team but rather changes the way that disparate engineering, finance, and business teams work together.
 Individuals at every level and in every area of an organization can have a different role to play in the FinOps practice: Executives, Engineers, FinOps Practitioners, Operations, Finance and Procurement.